 Led by American Welding Society certified instructors, the Welding Technology program provides interactive, hands-on instruction on state-of-the-art welding techniques.
 Real-life experience and working conditions emphasize industrial welding knowledge and skills for entry-level welding processes and automated welding.

 Welding Technology offers a technical certificate and associate of applied science degree option.
+High school seniors and juniors are also eligible to apply to this program.

 The technical certificate is a one year program.
 The technical certificate emphasizes industrial welding knowledge and skills for entry-level welding processes in SMAW Shielded Metal Arc Welding, GMAW Gas Metal Arc Welding, GTAW Gas Tungsten Arc Welding, and FCAW Flux Cored Arc Welding, with an emphasis in structural steel welding.
 Graduates seeking to continue their education can transfer certificate courses to the Welding Technology AAS degree program.